CodeYourFuture/syllabus/docs/react/week-2/learning-objectives.md

 ### Event Handlers

-React to user interaction via events.
+Able to handle user interaction via events.

+- Explain why calling event handlers in JSX (e.g. `onClick={handleClick()}`) is incorrect
-- Be able to pass functions to event handlers
+- Able to pass functions to event handlers
-  - Log to the console when a button is clicked
+  - Able to log to the console when a button is clicked
+  - Able to pass as props

+### Re-rendering components

+Explain that React handles updating the DOM when components are re-rendered.

+- Explain that this makes code more understandable, as we don't need to worry about managing the DOM

 ### State

 Create a simple counter component, demonstrating knowledge of React state.

+- Able to import `useState` from the React package
-- Be able to use state variables
+- Able to use state variables
   - Initialise with a value with `useState(initialValue)`
   - Destructure state variable into `[stateValue, setStateValue]`
   - Render state variables to the view